-surveillance footage, to ensure personal information in the footage is protected in accordance with the IP Act. ☑ Information obtained during the operation of a care service under the Child Protection Act 1999 is treated confidentially, in accordance with requirements of the Act and DCYJMA's Information Sharing Guidelines - To meet the protection and care needs and promote the wellbeing of children. ☑ For licensed care services, the organisation's records are kept in accordance with section 7 Child Protection Regulation 2011 for each child receiving a care service.
-Child Protection Placement Services ☑ Evidence the organisation (where funded under a Service Agreement) maintains records and files relating to children and young people subject to intervention under the Child Protection Act 1999 in accordance with the requirements of the Service Agreement - Funding and Service Details. ☑ Documented and implemented processes for managing security of sensitive information relating to children and young people in care which addresses both internal and external information technology and systems risks and the controls in place to address risk. ☑ Where services are provided under a funding arrangement with DCYJMA, records of services provided to children and young people who are subject to the Child Protection Act 1999 are managed in accordance with DCYJMA's Recordkeeping Guide for Funded Non- Government Organisations. ☑ Documented and implemented processes for ensuring that records or files of children or young people subject to intervention under the Child Protection Act 1999 are maintained in accordance with requirements of the Service Agreement - Funding and Service Details.
-Child Protection Support Services ✓ Information obtained when providing services under or in relation to the Child Protection Act 1999 is treated in accordance with requirements of the Act and DCYJMA's Information Sharing Guidelines - To meet the protection and care needs and promote the wellbeing of children.
-Families ☑ Documented and implemented processes for managing security of sensitive information relating to children and young people in care which addresses both internal and external information technology and systems risks and the controls in place to address risk. ☑ Where services are provided under a funding arrangement with DCYJMA, records of services provided to children and young people who are subject to the Child Protection Act 1999 are managed in accordance with DCYJMA's Recordkeeping Guide for Funded Non-

-Government Organisations.
-Assessment and Service Connect and Family and Child Connect 22 Child ☑ Documented and implemented processes for ensuring consent-based engagement when working with families 23 .
-Protection Support Services ☑ Documented and implemented processes for ensuring that families are advised of the requirement to provide informed consent to accept support (including information sharing with other service providers that can assist them) and of the option of limiting or not permitting information sharing with particular services or organisations. ☑ Privacy notices that inform clients that information may be shared with DCYJMA in certain circumstances, including where a child has been harmed or may be at risk of harm, and for contract management or evaluation purposes.
-Domestic & Family Violence Documented and implemented processes, policies and procedures including risk assessment processes associated with collection, security, disclosure, privacy breaches, client access to personal information and sharing of client related information, including without consent where applicable, in accordance with: Part 5A of the Domestic and Family Violence Protection Act 2012 Domestic and Family Violence Information Sharing Guidelines (May 2017) Section 159C of the Child Protection Act 199924.
-Disability Services ☑ Documented and implemented processes which ensure that records comply with the Disability Services Act 2006 and section 9 Disability Services Regulation 2017 .
+both internal and external information technology and systems risks and the controls in place to address risk. ☑ Where services are provided under a funding arrangement with DCSSDS, records of services provided to children and young people who are subject to the Child Protection Act 1999 are managed in accordance with DCSSDS's requirements 23 .
+Child Protection Support Services ☑ Documented and implemented processes for ensuring that records or files of children or young people subject to intervention under the Child Protection Act 1999 are maintained in accordance with requirements of the Service Agreement - Funding and Service Details. ☑ Information obtained when providing services under or in relation to the Child Protection Act 1999 is treated in accordance with requirements of the Act and DCSSDS's Information Sharing Guidelines - To meet the protection and care needs and promote the wellbeing of children. ☑ Documented and implemented processes for managing security of sensitive information relating to children and young people in care which addresses both internal and external information technology and systems risks and the controls in place to address risk. ☑ Where services are provided under a funding arrangement with DCSSDS, records of services provided to children and young people who are subject to the Child Protection Act 1999 are managed in accordance with DCSSDS's requirements 24 .
+Assessment and Service Connect and Family and Child Connect 25 ☑ Documented and implemented processes for ensuring consent-based engagement when working with families 26 .
+Families ☑ Documented and implemented processes for ensuring that families are advised of the requirement to provide informed consent to accept support (including information sharing with other service providers that can assist them) and of the option of limiting or not permitting information sharing with particular services or organisations. ☑ Privacy notices that inform clients that information may be shared with DCSSDS in certain circumstances, including where a child has been harmed or may be at risk of harm, and for contract management or evaluation purposes.
+Domestic & Family Violence ☑ Documented and implemented processes, policies and procedures including risk assessment processes associated with collection, security, disclosure, privacy breaches, client access to personal information and sharing of client related information, including without consent where applicable, in accordance with: Part 5A of the Domestic and Family Violence Protection Act 2012 Domestic and Family Violence Information Sharing Guidelines (May 2017) Section 159C of the Child Protection Act 199927.